-5. Radio Network Controller decides the radio bearer type as Point-To-Multipoint (P-T-M) based on the received CELL UPDATE messages from PoC Clients (MBMS Client) in the PoC Session
+5. [RRC] MBSFN AREA CONFIGURATION (from Radio Access/Core Network A to PoC Client)

-6. [RRC] MBMS MODIFIED SERVICES INFORMATION (from Radio Network Controller to PoC Client)
+Radio Access/Core Network A sends a [RRC] MBSFN AREA CONFIGURATION message over the MCCH logical channel which is received by the PoC Client (MBMS Client).

-The Radio Network Controller sends a [RRC] MBMS MODIFIED SERVICES INFORMATION over the MCCH or DCCH logical channel to the PoC Client (MBMS Client).
+NOTE: For GPRS systems, Radio Access/Core Network A sends a [RRC] MBMS MODIFIED SERVICES INFO message instead of the MBSFN AREA CONFIGURATION message over the MCCH or DCCH logical channel which is received by PoC Client A.

-7. SIP UPDATE request (from PoC Client A to SIP/IP Core A)
+6. SIP UPDATE request (from PoC Client A to SIP/IP Core A)